knomedia/knomedia.github.io/source/_posts/2013-09-28-capturing-good-audio.markdown

 categories: [audio, podcasts, screencasts, video]
 ---

+Note: I wrote this about a year ago.
+During my transition to octopress, I realized I never published it...
+So here it is.

 <p>I really enjoy listening to good podcasts (lately I've been listening to <a href="http://rubyrogues.com/">Ruby Rogues</a> and <a href="http://javascriptjabber.com/">JavaScript Jabber</a> a lot), or watching good screencasts.
 Over the years while teaching at a university I have recorded, and re-recorded hours and hours worth of videos for students to use as reference material.
 While these days I mostly hang out with tech geeks, there was a former life in which I lived in L.A. and worked as a recording engineer.
 In my life I have had access to some of the greatest recording gear the world has thus far produced.
 I&#8217;ve also worked on budget projects at home that turned out sounding great.
 I thought (with a little nudging from <a href="http://twitter.com/#!/olivierlacan/status/207303724710895616">@olivierlacan</a>) that I should write up a bit about getting great audio for your podcast, screencast, video, etc.</p>

 <p>There are, in my book, four elements to getting great sounds recorded&#8230; Audio Source, Environment, Input and Levels.
 In this post I&#8217;ll describe a little about each and hopefully set you on your way to audio recording bliss.</p>